Other: Mysore cardamom, ela

 You can also buy cardamom seeds (decorticated cardamom) or cardamom powder, but they do not keep as long as the pods.

-The seed, removed from the pod, and ground.
+Hulled seed, seed is removed from the pod.

 Usually in cooking, but also in teas, tinctures, and infusions.